jijip41/jijip41/README.md

 ---

 - 🌱 I'm currently learning to code with some amazing people at [**@foundersandcoders**](https://github.com/foundersandcoders).
+- 🌍 I currently work as a market researcher at South Korea Government Agency in London to help SMEs to expand their horizons.
 - 👩‍💻 My ultimate goal is to become a full-stack developer who specialises in a few different languages.
 I'm always looking to develop my skills and I really look forward to exploring new tech stacks.
 I'm really excited to continue my journey in code and can't wait to see where it takes me.

 #### My projects